-This episode, which became famous as "Cena Trimalchionis", forms the main section of the fragments.
-It is also an excellent source for the typical dishes, drinks and table manners of the upper classes of Rome of the early imperial period.
-The Cena was the main meal of the day among the higher classes and took place in the late afternoon (beginning at 3 to 4 pm), usually after a bath visit.
+This episode, known as "Cena Trimalchionis", is the main section of the fragments.
+It is also an excellent source for the typical dishes, drinks and table manners of the upper classes of the early Roman Empire.
+The Cena was the main meal of the day among the higher classes and took place in the late afternoon (beginning at 3 to 4 pm), usually after a bathing visit.
 Especially the drinking culture relevant parts of the present banquet with explanatory background information come from Christopher Daniel (work for the University of Erlangen), who has kindly given his consent for their use.

-At the "Cena Trimalchionis", the host instructs you to mix a powerful pot (a large vessel) and to distribute full cups to the slaves.
-But for the guests will be one Falernian not one, but a (supposedly) centenarian famous "Opimianer" (ie from the year 121 BC).
-Carefully plastered glass jugs were brought in, with tags bearing the words "Falerner, anno Opimius, centennial" glued to their necks (if that was true, that's not clear).
+In the "Cena Trimalchionis", the host instructs you to mix a powerful pot (a large vessel) and also to distribute full cups to the slaves.
+But for the guests will be one Falernian, and not just any, but a (supposedly) centenarian famous "Opimianer" (ie from the year 121 BC) served.
+Carefully plastered glass jugs were brought in, on the necks of which labels with the text "Falerner, anno Opimius, a centennial" were pasted (if that was true, that's uncertain).
 As with any other wine, it was common for this very expensive and exceptional wine to dilute it before drinking.
-The reason was the relatively high alcohol content, the thick liquid older top wines, as well as the fact that wine was occasionally even drunk even for breakfast.
+The reason was the relatively high alcohol content, the thick liquid of older top wines, as well as the fact that wine was occasionally drunk even for breakfast.

-The mixed pitcher turned the wine into a ladle ( Cyathus, about half a liter) poured into the drinking vessels.
-Although mixing was common, information about common mixing ratios with the Romans almost entirely missing.
+From the mixed pitcher, the wine with a ladle ( Cyathus, about half liter) poured into the drinking vessels.
+Although mixing was common, information about common mixing ratios in the Romans almost entirely missing.
 According to Greek information, there were variations depending on occasion and mood.
 Two parts of wine on five parts of water were considered heavy drink, 1: 2, 1: 3 and 1: 4 were not uncommon; always more water than wine.
 The Romans probably should have preferred similar conditions.
-Those who only wanted to quench their thirst, drank wine with plenty of water, who wanted to forget his worries, added less or none at all.
+Those who just wanted to quench their thirst drank wine with plenty of water, who wanted to forget his worries, added less or none at all.

 Fruit was eaten at any time of the day and in each course of a Cena.
 Figs were an important foundation of the diet at the time and ranked first in Rome in the popularity scale for fruit in all classes.
-When dried, they formed after the author Columella (1st cent.)
+When dry, they formed after the author Columella (1st cent.)
 The usual winter food of the rural population.
 From figs was also made wine.
-The grapes were given a special position.
+The grapes were given a special status.
 The Romans cultivated in addition to the grapes already bred extra table grapes who played an important role in their daily diet early on.
 They were an essential nutritional ingredient as fresh fruit, as a sweetener and also preserved.
-Table grapes intended for consumption were grown (in order to keep them fresh) in the vineyards in the immediate vicinity of Rome.
+Table grapes intended for consumption were cultivated (in order to keep them fresh) in the vineyards in the immediate vicinity of Rome.
 The most widely used method of fruit preservation was drying.
-For the production of raisins The largest and sweetest fruits were used predominantly.
+For the production of raisins Mainly the biggest and sweetest fruits were used.
 But there were many other techniques as well.
 For a long time grapes were hung in the smoke of the hearth, which they dehydrated very slowly, which gave a peculiar taste.

-Usually, a Cena joined as a conclusion nor a "Comissatio".
+Usually, a Cena joined as a conclusion nor a "comission".
 This was a boisterous drinking that could last until dawn and often with one intoxication Most of those present ended.
 One wreathed and rubbed himself with valuable, fragrant ointments.
-No Comissatio took place without "Rex bibendi" (drinking king, also "Rex convivii" = banquet king).
+No comissatio took place without "Rex bibendi" (drinking king, also "Rex convivii" = banquet king).
 This was determined by acclamation or by dice from the round.
 His task extended not only the determination of the mixing ratio and the obligatory prescribed number of drinking units for each participant on the entertainment of the evening.
-The most frequent fixed points were above all musical performances such as dance, singing, flute or lyre play.
+The most common fixtures were mainly musical performances such as dancing, singing, flute or lyrics.
 The drinking king also had to determine who from the round the company had to entertain by humorous lectures or puzzles.
-They capitulated on the strangest and craziest ideas to whip up the mood and the boundaries of good taste were often exceeded.
+They braced themselves for the most outrageous and crazy ideas to whip up the mood and the boundaries of good taste were often exceeded.

-In the case of the Cena Trimalchionis, however, there are no toasts, only the "Flos tangomenas facere", ie the invitation to toast, or to drink.
-In connection with the increasing intoxication, which was not disgraceful in a convivial round at the feast - one distinguished carefully between "Ebrius", a temporary intoxication state, and "Ebriosus", a chronic alcoholic - it came naturally, of course, because of the deterrent effect of the alcohol to fight and sometimes to assassinations.
+In the case of the Cena Trimalchionis, however, there are no toasts, only the "Flos tangomenas facere", ie the invitation to toast or to drink.
+In connection with the increasing intoxication, which was not disgraceful in a convivial round at the feast - namely, there was a careful distinction between "Ebrius", a transient intoxication, and "Ebriosus", a chronic alcoholic - it happened, of course, due to the inhibiting effect of the alcohol to fight and sometimes to assassinations.
 The no longer sober host Trimalcho throws, for example, with a wine cup to his wife.
-See under this topic also under Ancient wines.
+See also under this topic Ancient wines.
 Antique grape varieties.
 Bacchus.
 Dionysos and especially drinking culture,